allenyin-pge/notes/daily_summary.md

 1. Brush up on SQL server and queries
 2. [PowerBI dashboard](https://app.powerbi.com/groups/me/reports/a57d0aa1-9bc5-4ee4-b2ed-61f45885a60a/ReportSection?ctid=44ae661a-ece6-41aa-bc96-7c2c85a08941&experience=power-bi) -- Ian wants to clean up the "WOR Metrics", "CE Report Status" (Miguel owns the data), and "direct cause analysis" (Jeremy owns the data) pages.
-    - Ian to give specs later
+    - Ian to give specs later -- Kiana can handle this

 Meetings/tracking people down
 1. Jorgen Vos -> Doug Warner -> Dickson Menang: About restoring MarinerDB access on Foundry.
 But probably wait until I have the MarinerDB access group status granted to do.